FRBCesab/worldpa/README.md

 --------

-This R package is an interface to the World Database on Protected Areas (WDPA) hosted on the Protected planet website ([https://www.protectedplanet.net](https://www.protectedplanet.net)) and provided by the [FRB-CESAB](https://www.fondationbiodiversite.fr/en/about-the-foundation/le-cesab/).
-It allows user to download spatial shapefiles of protected areas (PA) for world countries using the WDPA API ([https://api.protectedplanet.net](https://api.protectedplanet.net)).
+This R package is an interface to the World Database on Protected Areas (WDPA) hosted on the Protected planet website ([https://www.protectedplanet.net](https://www.protectedplanet.net)).
+This package is freely release by the [FRB-CESAB](https://www.fondationbiodiversite.fr/en/about-the-foundation/le-cesab/) and allows user to download spatial shapefiles (`simple features`) of protected areas (PA) for world countries using the WDPA API ([https://api.protectedplanet.net](https://api.protectedplanet.net)).